istio/istio.io/content/about/notes/0.2/index.md

 model to describe and store its configuration.
 When running in Kubernetes, configuration can now be optionally managed using the `kubectl` command.

 - **Multiple Namespace Support**.
-Istio control plane components are now in the dedicated "istio-system" namespace.
+Istio control plane components are now in the dedicated `istio-system` namespace.
 Istio can manage services in other non-system namespaces.

 - **Mesh Expansion**.
 Initial support for adding non-Kubernetes services (in the form of VMs and/or physical machines) to a mesh.
 This is an early version of